Part 3 – Demolition and retaining wall construction process

 Retaining wall construction can now begin

 On any modular retaining wall system, the prep work, first coarse, drainage and soil reinforcement systems are the most important aspect of the entire project.
 These retaining walls should last a lifetime if constructed properly, but many fail prematurely due to poor workmanship.
-Remember not all work is created equal.

-Now that our excavation and footing installation is complete the first layer of stones can be set.
+Now that our excavation and footing installation is complete, the first layer of stones can be set.
 Since our base is already level, stones can be set with ease.
 We use a paint or string line to follow the shape of our layout.

 - Geogrid – A soil reinforcement system for walls must be installed according to plans.
 Multiple layers are installed as wall height increases.